sphinx-doc/sphinx/Doc-26/library/sqlite3.rst

 * Explicitly via the column name

-Both ways are described in "Module Constants", section :ref:`sqlite3-module-contents`, in the entries for the constants :const:`PARSE_DECLTYPES` and :const:`PARSE_COLNAMES`.
+Both ways are described in section :ref:`sqlite3-module-contents`, in the entries for the constants :const:`PARSE_DECLTYPES` and :const:`PARSE_COLNAMES`.

 The following example illustrates both approaches.